Autocorrelation function and Stationarity

 Correlogram: Plotting the autocorrelation function

-The ACF and PACF plots are sometimes referred to as Correlograms.
+The ACF and PACF plots are also sometimes referred to as Correlograms.
 By plotting the correlogram, we can get insights into whether the time series is stationary or not.
-For a stationary time series, the values of ACF or ρk are close to zero and hover around 0 at different lags.
-In the case of a non-stationary time series, the values of ACF tend to be high and move closer to +1 or -1.
+For a stationary time series, the values of ACF or ρk are close to zero and further hover around 0 at different lags.
+In the case of a non-stationary time series, the values of ACF tend to be high and, therefore, move closer to +1 or -1.

 Plotting the confidence intervals along with ACF also helps in identifying stationarity.
-If the ACF lies beyond the confidence intervals at any lag, we can conclude that the time series is non-stationary.
-Similarly, a time series is stationary if the ACF values at all lags lie within the confidence intervals.
+If the ACF lies beyond the confidence intervals at any lag, then we can conclude that the time series is non-stationary.
+On the other hand, a time series is stationary if the ACF values at all lags lie within the confidence intervals.

 Autocorrelation function (ACF) plot

 The above figure shows the Autocorrelation Function and its values for 15 lags.
-The blue lines depict the confidence intervals.
-It is evident from this plot that the time series is non-stationary.
+Additionally, the blue lines depict the confidence intervals.
+Furthermore, it is evident from this plot that the time series is non-stationary.
 We can conclude this because the first four lags of the ACF are significant.

 Implementation in ARIMA and SARIMA models